Phua Chu Kang The Movie: Plot

-Following the events of Phua Chu Kang Pte Ltd and Phua Chu Kang Sdn Bhd, Ah Ma pays a visit to Phua Chu Kang and his wife Rosie Phua, who are currently based in Malaysia.
-Almost as soon as she arrives, she disappears, only to resurface mysteriously tending to an elderly man at a nursing home run by Lim Lau Pek, where residents have been dying one by one.
+Following the events of Phua Chu Kang Pte Ltd and Phua Chu Kang Sdn Bhd, Phua Ah Ma pays a visit to Phua Chu Kang and his wife Rosie Phua Chin Huay, who are currently based in Malaysia.
+Almost as soon as she arrives, she disappears, only to resurface mysteriously tending to an elderly man at a nursing home run by Lim Lau Pek, a crime boss and drug lord with his own gang who disguised himself as the owner of the nursing home, where the residents have been dying one by one, including an old man named Zaihan, one of the elderly man's good friend.
 Mistakenly, Lim believes Chu Kang is there to bid for a renovation job.
 Chu Kang agrees to the job only after Ah Ma calls in his nemesis, Frankie Foo, to bid for the job together with him, both in the hope of being awarded a lucrative job in the future.
 While Chu Kang is busy with construction, he misses his anniversary dinner with Rosie, who is wined and dined by Lim instead.
-At his luxurious home, Lim reveals that he has been siphoning the majority of funds from phone-in donations to the nursing home for his personal use.
+At his luxurious mansion, Lim reveals that he has been siphoning the majority of funds from phone-in donations to the nursing home for his personal use.
 Shocked and guilty, Rosie attempts to convince Chu Kang to stop work to no avail.
 Meanwhile, Ah Ma reveals that the elderly man she has been looking after is Chu Kang's grandfather, Ah Kong, who abandoned Chu Kang in the belief that he would bring the family bad luck.
 Rosie joins forces with Ah Kong and Frankie, who has a crush on her, to find Lim's laptop in order to bring him to justice.
-The trio are caught in action by Lim and his thugs, who in turn are apprehended by the police that Chu Kang, who pretended to continue to work for Lim, called in.
+The trio are caught in action by Lim and his 3 gangsters, who in turn are apprehended by the police that Chu Kang, who pretended to continue to work for Lim, called in.
 Chu Kang is reunited with Ah Kong, only to have Lim escape the clutches of the police before being caught by King Kong, who has returned from a date with the nursing home worker Angel.
-Phua Chu Kang's reunion with Ah Kong is cut short when Ah Kong passes away, after accepting Chu Kang to his family.
+Chu Kang's reunion with Ah Kong is cut short when Ah Kong passes away, after accepting Chu Kang back to the family.